 1. You have financial freedom

-Now the best benefit of being an entrepreneur lies in the wealth.
+Now, the best benefit of being an entrepreneur lies in wealth.
 It is a topic that many people touch on about having financial freedom.
 But you have to look at it for what it is.
 When working a 9-5 job, you usually have one flow of income.
 So you’re trading your time for money.
-So many people have to work their whole lives until they’re in their 60s or 70s.
+So many people have to work until they’re in their 60s or 70s.

-Then retire and barely scrape by to make it in their retirement because they never understood how to create financial freedom.
+Then, they retire and barely scrape by to make it in their retirement because they never understood how to create financial freedom.
 They never understood how to stop trading their time for money.
 Instead, as an entrepreneur, you start trading your value for money.
-So in the form of product services, whatever you’re doing as an entrepreneur.
+So, in the form of product services, whatever you do as an entrepreneur.

-For example, providing online digital services like digital marketing allows you not to get paid by the hour but for the value, you deliver to companies.
+For example, online digital services like digital marketing allow you to get paid not by the hour but for the value you deliver to companies.
 So when you have financial freedom, it’s a massive benefit in your life.
 When you’re working a nine-to-five, you don’t have financial freedom.
 You are stuck in your bubble.
-You’re not even thinking about helping your neighbor, helping your family, or anything you’re stuck in your bubble.
+You’re not thinking about helping your neighbor, helping your family, or anything you’re stuck in your bubble.

 But when you’re an entrepreneur, you can create a real difference in life and the people that matter to your life.
 Don’t think that becoming an entrepreneur will grant this to you overnight.
 That’s not how it works, but it takes hard work.

 Let’s say your parents are growing older and want to spend more time with them, but you can’t.
-You don’t have many vacation days from nine to five, and you’re stuck on a certain schedule.
-When you’re an entrepreneur once again, it opens up freedom.
+You don’t have many vacation days from nine to five and are stuck on a specific schedule.
+When you’re an entrepreneur, once again, it opens up freedom.
 It’s not easy, but you build yourself up when you do it the right way.
 You start providing value.
 That’s when you can set your schedule.
 You can give any time to your girlfriend/boyfriend.
 It is easy for you to hang out with anyone at any time.

 You’re not tied down to a certain amount of paid time off.
 You don’t have to explain where you’re going.
 So when you can structure your day, you can improve your health and relationships.